Keith (given name)

-Keith is a given name of Gaelic origin.
+Keith is a masculine given name of Gaelic origin.

 It means "wood" or "from the battleground" and shares the same derivation as Clan Keith.

 The surname derives from a toponym, Keith Marischal in East Lothian, possibly containing the Brittonic element *cet "woods, forest."

 Keith was the 298th most common name given to newborn boys in the United States in 2007.